load R package

 Details

 Various imputation methods have been developed to address the missing-value issue and assign a reasonable guess of quantitative value to proteins with missing values.
-So far, this package provides 10 imputation methods for use:
+So far, this package provides the following imputation methods:

 1. impute.min_local(): Replaces missing values with the lowest measured value for that protein in that condition.